ahellers/GravTools/README.md

 drift fits a polynomial of degree 1 to n (commonly 1 to 3) to gravity observations (tide corrected readings of the relative gravimeter CG5 (and others)) using multiple linear regression (L2 norm optimization).

+# Changelog

+# To Do

+# Guidlines

+The API reference is created with sphinx (https://www.sphinx-doc.org/).